orazdow/PortAudio-Wrapper/README.md

 ---

-Provides a simple interface to PortAudio's callback API for reading and writing to an audio stream.
+Provides a simple interface to PortAudio's callback API for reading and writing to audio devices.

 ### Basic Example: